 This Environmental and Social Impact Assessment (ESIA) presented an assessment of the potential environmental and social impacts associated with the development of Wind Power Plant No.5 at Thanh Hai Commune, Thanh Phu District, Ben Tre Province (see Figure below).
 The total capacity of the Wind Power Plant No. 5 was 110 MW included four phases.
-The first phase of Wind Power Plant No.5 Project, henceforth to be referred as "Thanh Hai 1 Wind Power Project" or "the Project", with capacity of 30MW, was scheduled to start generating electricity by 2020.
-Thanh Hai 1 Wind Power Project was a development of seven wind turbines with a capacity of each turbine was 4.5 MW, along with construction of the substation and transmission line infrastructure, as needed to accommodate all four Project phases.
+The first phase of Wind Power Plant No.5 Project, henceforth to be referred as "Thanh Hai 1 Wind Power Project" with capacity of 30MW, was scheduled to start generating electricity by 2020.
+The second phase of the Project, henceforth to be referred as "Thanh Hai 2 Wind Power Project" with a total capacity of 30MW, will install seven (07) WTGs with a capacity of 4.5 MW each.
+Phase 1 and Phase 2 of the Project will share the substation and 110kV transmission line infrastructure, which have been built in Phase 1, as needed to accommodate all four Project phases.
+Phase 2 of the Project will include the construction of near-shore components (turbines and subsea 22kV transmission line), therefore the impact assessment of on-shore components would exclude in this ESIA for Phase 2 of the Project.

 The Project was aligned with the Wind Power Development Plan of Ben Tre Province in the period to 2020 with a vision to 2030, under Decision No. 2497/QD-BCT dated March 18, 2015 by the Ministry of Industry and Trade.
-The Tan Hoan Cau Ben Tre Joint Stock Company (the Client) was responsible for the Project's development and operation.
+Tan Hoan Cau Ben Tre Joint Stock Company (the Client) was responsible for the Project's development and operation.
 The Client had prepared, submitted and sought approval of People's Committee of Ben Tre Province dated January 25 2019.
 The Project's construction was commenced in April 2019.
 In addition to the local EIA report, this Environmental and Social Impact Assessment (ESIA) developed to inform the Client of environmental and social risks that are relevant to the Project.

 The purpose of this ESIA was to assess these risks of the Project based on the baseline data and impact assessment against the International Finance Corporation Performance Standards (IFC PS) and World Bank Group's Environmental, Health and Safety (EHS) Guidelines.
 The ESIA was prepared based on the local EIA, Feasibility Study, a desktop review of reliable sources, and additional baseline data collected from the socio-economic surveys of affected communities, noise monitoring within and around the Project area and terrestrial biodiversity surveys (including bird, bat, fauna and flora surveys).

 The results of the ESIA would inform the preparation of an Environmental and Social Management Plan (ESMP), which would guide the implementation of the Project.